 But it’s not just the frontal lobe that affects our decision-making.
 It turns out that non-rapid eye movement (NREM) sleep—or what we colloquially call “deep sleep”—is what helps with reflection.
 It’s how your brain stores and reinforces the new facts and skills it gathered during the day.
 Rapid eye movement (REM) sleep, on the other hand, helps us integrate these new facts or skills with our preexisting knowledge.
 REM sleep is crucial in building a more accurate model of how the world works in our brain—which underpins our creative insights and problem-solving abilities.
 (And, incidentally, alcohol happens to be one of the most powerful REM suppressors we know!)

 At our core, founders and entrepreneurs are problem-solvers.
 That is how we get into entrepreneurship in the first place, and it’s what keeps us going—solving the next problem, figuring out inventive solutions, and melding information from a variety of sources to see what needs to happen next.
-Considering the beneficial effects of good sleep and the negative effects of too little sleep on our problem-solving capabilities (and our emotional capacity to lead well),
+Considering the beneficial effects of good sleep and the negative effects of too little sleep on our problem-solving capabilities (and our emotional capacity to lead well), the argument for optimizing sleep is pretty clear.

 The Realization